 Exemptions under Federal law, however, include what is known as a “wildcard” exemption.
 The “wildcard” exemption allows a debtor to exempt any property up to a defined value that would not otherwise be exempt.
 At the time of this writing, the wildcard exemption applies to property worth up to $1,325.
 Additionally, if a debtor does not have a homestead, s/he can use up to $12,575 of the unused homestead exemption as part of the wildcard exemption.
 Therefore, a debtor could potentially exempt as much as $13,900.00 in cryptocurrency in certain circumstances.
 Of course, the exemption rules apply individually to each debtor, and therefore a married couple could exempt a much as $27,800.00 in cryptocurrency.

-Cryptocurrency carries with it characteristics of various forms of assets.
-For starters, cryptocurrency could be classified as cash, as it does share certain characteristics as cash.
-It can be exchanged for good or services.
-However, there is known country that currently recognizes cryptocurrency as legal tender.
+Cryptocurrency has characteristics of various forms of assets.
+For starters, cryptocurrency could be classified as cash, as it shares certain characteristics of cash.
+For example, it can easily be exchanged for goods or services.
+However, no country currently recognizes cryptocurrency as legal tender.

 Cryptocurrency also has many characteristics akin to financial securities.
 Although cryptocurrency is frequently traded on exchanges, it is not traded on formal stock exchanges and is not recognized as a financial instrument or a negotiable instrument by any government.

-Despite the uncertainty, cryptocurrency clearly has potential value that should be disclosed.
-At a minimum, such cryptocurrency should be disclosed in a debtor’s asset schedule as an “other asset.”
+Despite the uncertainty, cryptocurrency clearly has a potential value that should be disclosed.
+At a minimum, cryptocurrency should be disclosed in a debtor’s asset schedule as an “other asset.”

 Perhaps the most difficult issue with respect to cryptocurrency is valuation.
 Even if a debtor properly lists the asset; even if it is properly categorized – how is it valued?
 Valuation could determine the ability to exempt all or a portion of the cryptocurrency.
 And yet no clear market exists, and values tend to fluctuate wildly.
 Any trustee faced with the prospect of evaluating a cryptocurrency would likely need assistance with understanding software for a particular cryptocurrency and access to the exchange on which that particular cryptocurrency is traded.